seisatsu/Yume-Kandan/README.md

 Yume Kandan
 ===========

-Yume Kandan (Dream Chat) is a social chat application developed for Uboachan.net, which offers a Yume Nikki-like exploration game with chat features.
+Yume Kandan (Dream Chat) is a social chat application developed for Uboachan.net, which will offer a multiplayer Yume Nikki inspired exploration experience with chat features.

 Requirements
 ------------